A Truthful Message Leads Your Audience

 Telling the truth is good for your reputation and it’s even good for your health, a study at the University of Notre Dame found.
 People who tell fewer lies reported fewer mental health problems, fewer sore throats, and headaches.

-It gives you less to remember, so it’s easier to keep your story straight.
+Since telling the truth gives you less to remember, it’s easier to keep your story straight.
 Truth-telling helps your reputation and your health.

-Least trusted are government leaders, journalists, and CEOs, whom less than half of people trust.
-More people, about two out of three, trust the CEO of their own employer, their national health authorities, and people in their local communities.
-Most trusted are scientists and people’s co-workers, trusted by three out of four people.
+Least trusted are government leaders and journalists, whom less than half of people trust.
+More trusted are neighbors, trusted by 2 out of 5 people.
+About 2 out of 3 people trust the citizens of their own country, and CEOs of their own employers.
+Most trusted are scientists and teachers, trusted by 3 out of 4 people.

-First, you need a truthful, credible message that merits people’s attention.
-Second, you need credible messengers, and trustworthy people who can deliver your message.
+First, you needs a truthful, credible message that merits people’s attention.
+Second, you need credible messengers, trustworthy people who can deliver your message with integrity.
 Third, your message needs to appear in media with high credibility.

 Great brands earn people’s trust by telling the truth consistently.